nsullivan44/DIYspacemouse-zlock-rp2040/README.md

 # DIYspacemouse-zlock-rp2040
-An updated DIY SpaceMouse based on the original work by Salim Benbouziyane, expanded with Z-latch pan mode, tilt filtering, and Fusion-optimized control logic.
+An updated DIY SpaceMouse based on the original work by Salim Benbouziyane, expanded with Z-latch pan mode-- Just the Arduino Sketch--

 ## Attribution